rio-v/rio-v.github.io/_posts/2014-04-30-hank-quinlan-site-launched.md

 ---
 layout: post
-title: P-Hacking: What it is and why you shouldn't do it.
+title: "Hank Quinlan, Horrible Cop, Launches Site"
-date: 2021-04-04
+date: 2014-04-30
 ---

 Well.
 Finally got around to putting this old website together.
 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
 It actually is a lot easier than I thought it was going to be.